webhintio/hint/docs/user-guide/rules/no-disallowed-headers.md

 make them work correctly, and can easily create more problems then they solve.

-   One example here is `Public-Key-Pins` header and the related `Public-Key-Pins-Report-Only`.
-They have [limited support and usage, are being deprecated, and can easily create a lot of problems if not done correctly][hpkp deprecation].
+   One example here is the `Public-Key-Pins` header.
+It has [limited support and usage, it's being deprecated (along with the related `Public-Key-Pins-Report-Only` header), and can easily create a lot of problems if not done correctly][hpkp deprecation].

 ## What does the rule check?